sogno-platform/proloaf/CONFIGURATION.md

 # Configuration

 ## Main Config
 ProLoaF's configuration file is written using JSON.
-With that, whitespace is allowed and ignored in your syntax.
+As such, whitespace is allowed and ignored in your syntax.
 We mostly use strings, boolean, and ``null``, to specify the paths, and parameters of our targeted forecasting project.
 Numbers and booleans should be  unquoted.

-For better readability, we assume in our examples below, that your working directory is set to the main project path of the cloned [repository](https://git.rwth-aachen.de/acs/public/automation/plf/plf-training).
+For better readability, we assume in the examples below, that your working directory is set to the main project path of the cloned [repository](https://git.rwth-aachen.de/acs/public/automation/plf/plf-training).